You Credit Score: How's Your FICO?

 - Balances on your Credit Cards - How many credit card accounts do you hold, and how much do you owe?

 - Requests for Credit - How many times have lenders pulled your credit for the purpose of lending you money?

 These factors are assigned weights based on the formula being used.
-Each formula produces a single number which may vary a a little by agency.
-FICO scores can be as low as 300 and as high as 800.
-Higher is always better.
-Most borrowers who want to get a mortgage in the current environment have a score above 620.
+Each formula produces a single number which may vary a a little from one agency to another.
+FICO scores range from 300 to 800.
+Higher scores are better.
+Most home buyers in the current environment have a score above 620.